zeeshan1212/auto-router-restart-script-cron/README.md

 ## Security Note

 Please ensure to:
+- Never commit your `.env` file to version control
 - Keep your router password secure
 - Don't share the configured script with others
-- Consider using environment variables for sensitive information
+- Use environment variables for all sensitive information